cn-uofbasel/BACnet/groups/13-sneakernet/docs/Scope Statement.md

 * Common process:
     * Connect USB drive to PC
     * Start sneakernet software from USB
-    * Specify path to local representation
     * Chose export operation
-    * Choose amount of messages to be copied to the USB drive and whether replication of the network should be possible
+    * Choose amount of messages to be copied to the USB drive
 * Postcondition success: Events are all properly stored on the USB
 * Postcondition failure: Error if anything goes wrong, f.ex. not enough storage on the USB drive